alfr1903/container-workshop/03-enter-running-container/README.md

 > save and `q` or `:q!` (short for quit) if you wish to abort the editing._

-Use the arrows to navigate to the line where the heading is set ( 🤫line 46) and change it to whatever you find soothing.
-Save the file and you should see the updates in your running application in the browser.
-Cool?
+Use the arrows to navigate to the line where the Title text value is set ( 🤫line 17) and change it to whatever you find fitting.

+TODO: write section on npm run build + npm start vs. npm run dev